Open-ForBC/OpenForBC-Benchmark/benchmarks/phoronix-unigine-valley-1.1.8/README.md

 This engine is extremely demanding on the system's graphics card.
 Unigine Valley relies upon an OpenGL 3 core profile context.

+NB:
+- version 1.1.8
+- does not run on MacOS

 ## Presets

 - `preset-d3d11`: runs using DirectX 11